Stuycs-K/finalproject-10-zhu-ashley-yau-connor/DEVLOG-Ashley.md

 ### 2025-05-20 - XOR
 - began thinking about xor implementation and edited flags accordingly
 - xor method complete but needs adjustments for dimensions of image

+### 2025-05-21 - XOR Bugs
+- debugged xor to match image sizing
+- out in class for AP